Menu

 10. Players who are uncomfortable playing with certain players should not attend a Paddle Box Play event.

-1. These two forms of play offer a higher level of competition than most other forms of play, as each week you are assigned to a group of players very closely matched to your skill level.
-Your performance is tracked each week, compared to others, and ranked.
-As a result your standing can climb or fall in relation to others, week-by-week, and you can be assigned to a higher or lower-skilled group in subsequent weeks.
+1. This form of play offers a higher level of competition than most other forms of play, as each week you are assigned to a group of players very closely matched to your skill level, as calculated by DUPR.

-2. Both forms of play are good preparation for tournament play.
+3. These forms of play are good preparation for tournament play.

 Round Robin